csluchen/harsanyinet/README.md

 ## How to use
 ### HarsanyiNet-CNN
-To train CIFAR-10 dataset, you can use the following code:
+To train the model, you can use the following code:

-`
-python train.py
-`

-Or you can directly access the pre-trained HarsanyiNet in path `A`.

-To train MNIST dataset, use the following code:
+- CIFAR-10 dataset `python train.py`

-`python train.py --dataset='MNIST'`
+- MNIST dataset `python train.py --dataset='MNIST'`

-Or you can directly access the pre-trained HarsanyiNet in path `B`.
+or you can directly access the pre-trained HarsanyiNet in path `A`(CIFAR-10) and path `B`(MNIST).

 To compute Shapley values using HarsanyiNet in a single forward propagation, use the following code: